trunk-io/docs/check/configuration/supported/git-diff-check.md

 ## Auto Enabling

-git-diff-check will be auto-enabled if any of the following filetypes are present: *ALL*
+git-diff-check will be auto-enabled if any *ALL* files are present.

-## Settings